-Designed to provide research funding for single or multiple investigators to address critical gaps and challenges and potential breakthroughs in Type 1 diabetes research
+Designed to provide research funding for investigators to address critical gaps and challenges and make breakthroughs in type 1 diabetes research

 Domestic & foreign non-profit organizations; public & private universities, colleges, hospitals, laboratories; units of state & local governments; eligible agencies of the federal government